Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 The typical Cabela’s Covenant line of scopes could never compare.

-In our opinion, the regular Covenant series of FFP scope models are, at most, an entry-level scope.
+In my opinion, the regular Covenant series of FFP scope models are, at most, an entry-level scope.

 The company’s current top-of-the-line FFP product is Cabela’s CX PRO HD scope.

-Despite their high price and Chinese manufacturing, we found the Covenant 7 FFP and CX PRO HD models far better than caliber-specific scope models.
+Despite their high price and Chinese manufacturing, I found the Covenant 7 FFP and CX PRO HD models far better than caliber-specific scope models.

 Final Thoughts